Augustas-Nixon/Metasploit-Demo/README.md

 On setting the required paramters required for the exploit and running the exploit, a reverse shell access is given and on checking the user it is seen that e have got access as the root user, an example to prove this is that when running the cat /etc/shadow command we re getting the shadow file which ususally stores the users in a ystem, along with their hashed password, this operation can only be performed by a root user and no other user can display the /etc/shadow file.

+# Points to note
+1. The Kali Linux machine and the metaploitable machine have to be in the same newtwork so that communication between them is possible, an easy wasy to check this is to ping from one machine to the other and check whether pinging is working properly.